 - Gameplay and Story Segregation: He's surprised that the Courier lived when confronted, even though Mr. New Vegas regularly runs a news story announcing it.

-- Hilariously, what gave him away was the fact that he didn't change his well-groomed haircut, which prompts Caesar himself to admit that Benny had been doing so surprisingly well at infilitrating his fortress he was actually disappointed such a Worthy Opponent at outsmarting his troops was brought down due to a menial thing like vanity.
+- Idiot Ball: Hilariously, what gave him away in his attempt to pose as a member of the Legion was the fact that he didn't change his well-groomed haircut.
+Caesar admits that Benny had been doing so surprisingly well at infiltrating his fortress, he was actually disappointed such a Worthy Opponent at outsmarting his troops was brought down due to a menial thing like vanity.